Voyent/voyent.notify.js/README.md

 <a name="getPreviousNotification"></a>
 ##### getPreviousNotification()
-Returns the previous notification in the queue or a null if none was found.
+Returns the previous (older) notification in the queue or null if there is no previous.
 **Returns:** Object - The notification.

 **Example**